o3de/o3de.org/content/docs/engine-dev/tools/tiaf/maintaining-tiaf/debugging-tiaf.md

 2. The source branch was `stabilization/2305`.
 3. The destination branch was empty, indicating a branch build as opposed to a PR build.
-4. As this is a branch build, it is considered a source of truth for persistent storage.
+4. As this is a branch built, it is considered a source of truth for persistent storage.
 5. The commit being build was `59e24a62859ce8a932e338f36432e3228621c1ec`.
 6. Test impact analysis had been enabled and thus will attempt to perform selective test runs using the historic coverage data.
 7. The bucket used for the persistent storage was `o3de-tiaf` and the location of this branch's historic data is `o3de/o3de/python/stabilization/2305/profile/main-smoke/historic_data.json.zip`.